 This means that the footage we record has more colour information, less noise and is easier to work with than the video straight out of either DSLR or Mirrorless camera and can be used by broadcast production houses without any post-conversion process.

 We provide a lot of footage to other video production companies and broadcasters who much prefer a broadcast HD video over a 4K video – and we have to agree!

 To 4K or not to 4K?
 That is the question!

-To film in 4K would take a significant investment in terms of hardware and equipment upgrades and both processing and edit time would also increase – which means the cost to you as our client would go up too.
+To film in 4K would take a significant investment in terms of hardware and equipment upgrades and both processing and edit time would also increase – which means the cost to you would go up too.

 If the consumers who watch your videos aren’t able to watch it in 4K, is there any benefit to paying extra to have your footage filmed in 4K?